A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: The construction of Quinn's finite total homotopy TQFT

 \subsection{Cobordism categories}

+A topological manifold of dimension $n$ is a Hausdorff and second countable topological space, $S$, such that each point of $S$ has a neighbourhood homeomorphic to an open subset of the upper half-plane of $\mathbb{R}^n$.
+A smooth manifold, $(S,\smt_S)$, is a pair, consisting of a topological manifold, $S$, and a smooth structure, $\smt_S$, on $S$; see, for instance, {\cite{Hirsch} or \cite[\S 1]{Milnor}}.
+We call $S$ the underlying topological manifold of $(S,\smt_S)$, and will usually abbreviate $(S,\smt_S)$ to $S$, when the context makes this unambiguous.
+We note that a topological manifold being smooth is a structure, not a property, and some topological manifolds do not have a smooth structure at all.

+If $M$ is a compact smooth manifold, then it can be given a finite triangulation, and, in particular, it can be given the structure of a finite CW-complex, see \cite{MunkresDiff}.
+We also note that if $M$ is a smooth manifold with border, then we can find, again see \cite{MunkresDiff}, a triangulation of the \emph{pair}, $(M,\d M )$, making $\d M $ a subcomplex of $M$.
+In particular, the inclusion, $\iota\colon \d M \to M$, is a cofibration.

-For a positive integer $n$, let $\cob{n}$ be the monoidal category of compact smooth manifolds and cobordisms between them.
-Details are discussed in many places in the literature, e.g. \cite{Lec_TQFT,Milnor}.
-We note, once again, that we make no assumption that orientations on manifolds and cobordisms are given, or even that they exist\footnote{Quinn's finite total homotopy TQFT makes no assumption of orientability of manifolds.}.
+For a positive integer $n$, we let $\cob{n}$ denote the monoidal category of compact smooth manifolds and cobordisms between them.
+Details are discussed in many places in the literature, e.g. \cite{Lec_TQFT,Kock:TQFT:2003,Milnor}.
+We note that we make no assumption that orientations on manifolds and cobordisms are given, or even that they exist.